Mrs. Brown, You've Got a Lovely Daughter (film): Plot

 Herman Tulley inherits a prize greyhound called Mrs. Brown and aims to race the dog and win the derby in London.
 Herman and his group, The Hermits, play gigs to raise money for the race entry fees.
 After Mrs. Brown wins the preliminaries in Manchester, The Hermits travel to London for the big race.
 However, they must again raise money to enter their greyhound, so they make arrangements for more concerts and also take up temporary employment at G.G.
 Brown's fruit market.
-During this time, Herman falls for Judy, an aspiring young model who is the Browns' daughter, but Tulip has her sights set on Herman.
+During this time, Herman falls for Judy, an aspiring young model who is the Browns' daughter, but Herman's neighborhood friend Tulip has her sights set on him.
 Mrs. Brown wins the London race, but is later lost by Herman after he ties her to a baggage cart at a busy railway station.
 She eventually is found by a street entertainer and returned and gives birth to a "daughter."
 Judy does modeling in Rome.
 Herman winds up moving on with the hint of a possible relationship with Tulip.